eprintsug/datesdatesdates/README.md

  * replace all occurences of "date" with "dates" (be sure to retain the 'required' setting)
  * remove all occurences of "date_type"
+ * remove rioxx2_dateAccepted and rioxx2_publication_date fields from rioxx2 stage if using RIOXX2 package

 ### Migrate existing records ###